-The Blackhawks Ice Hockey Club was formed in 1947 and played at the famed St Moritz rink in St. Kilda.
+The Blackhawks Ice Hockey Club was formed in 1947 out of the Melbourne Glaciarium in Southbank, Victoria.
+They played in the Melbourne Glaciarium and at the famed St Moritz rink in St. Kilda.
 The club has a storied history as one of Victoria’s oldest club and has featured many household names of the game who have represented Victoria and Australia over the years, including at the Squaw Valley Olympics in 1960.

 The club wears the colours of the NHL club Chicago Blackhawks and in 2017, in recognition of its 70th season, are introduced a new playing jersey and mascot.

-The club remained at St. Moritz until 1977 when it moved to the newly opened Coliseum Rink in Dandenong.
+The club remained at the Melbourne Glaciarium until its closure and then at St. Moritz until 1977 when it moved to the newly opened Coliseum Rink in Dandenong.
 In 1987, the club was forced to re-locate to the Olympic Ice Skating Centre in Oakleigh when Dandenong closed.

 The Hawks operated out of the Oakleigh rink until a remodelled Iceland was opened at Ringwood in 1994 and housed the club through a growth surge that saw a great crop of juniors dominate the competition through to the clubs first “A” Grade championship win for 18 years in 2002.
 This rink also went the way of others and closed in 2003.